 Michael Baugh CDBC CPDT-KSA

 I’ll start with a bold statement of my opinion.
 It is normal for us humans to feel compelled to punish our dogs when they do something we don’t like.
 Normal.
-Punishment, by definition, makes the behavior stop – even if only for a short while.
-When our dog’s annoying or upsetting behavior stops – our behavior, by definition, is reinforced.
+Punishment, by definition, makes the behavior stop—even if only for a short while.
+When our dog’s annoying or upsetting behavior stops—our behavior, by definition, is reinforced.
 “Effective punishment reinforces the punisher, who is therefore more likely to punish again in the future, even when antecedent arrangements and positive reinforcement would be equally, or more, effective.”
 (Friedman, 2010).

-Houston-dog-Stella-KitchenAdd to that, our actions may only punish the dog’s misbehavior in the moment or in a certain context.
+Add to that, our actions may only punish the dog’s misbehavior at the moment or in a certain context.
 The effect is fleeting.
-The dog may stop pulling for a moment or two and then resume (same with barking or… name your doggie crime).
+The dog may stop pulling for a moment or two and then resume (same with barking or other doggy crimes).
 That often leads to chronic yelling, leash yanking, or worse.
-Our attempts to punish increase in frequency and intensity, true testament that they are not having any lasting effect.
-Before long it’s simply indiscriminate abuse.
+Our attempts to punish increase in frequency and intensity, true testament they are not having any lasting effect.
+Before long, it’s simply indiscriminate abuse.

 But, we still do it.
 Our punishing behavior is reinforced.
 No matter that the effects are temporary.
 They are immediate and we get hooked.
 Sometimes, nothing beats a quick fix for a human.
 The cost to the dog takes a back seat to convenience.
 There are still trainers who sell it, teach it, and never look back.
 In many places, not to mention TV and the Internet, that’s the norm.
 Punish.
 Jerk.
 Pinch.
 Hit.
 Shock.
 Do what it takes to assert your will and assume dominance.
 If you care to be more euphemistic, give a correction.
-It’s all the same to the dog, and the flaws and side effects remain nonetheless.
+It’s all the same to the dog, and the flaws and side effects remain.

 As the cliché goes, it’s up to us.
 We can learn.
 We can get hooked on today’s training methods and leave yesterday’s in the dust.
 We can take on the burden, a light one at that, of learning some new skills.
 We can take the burden off our dogs.
 The allure of positive reinforcement training: seeing our dogs behave better, thrive, and succeed.
 That, too, can be very reinforcing.